thinkbigthings/zdd/README.md

 Each class that has a main() method can be run (right-click -> run) from inside an IDE.

+## Branch Procedures

+Define acceptance criteria so we know what is in scope.
+Create branch locally and push to remote

 ## Merge Procedures

+Ensure acceptance criteria are met.

+Update README docs as necessary.

 Always run a full build with test coverage before merging a branch.
 We can do this from the base folder with
 `gradlew clean build :server:jacocoTestReport`

+Do a squash merge so master contains a single commit per issue